chrisrossi/droplets/README.md

 # droplets

-`droplets` aids in the management of Digital Ocean (DO) droplets.
-It also has the ability to act as an inventory script for an Ansible playbook.
+`droplets` aids in the management of Digital Ocean (DO) droplets. `droplets` also has the ability to act as an inventory script for an Ansible playbook.

 ## Using `droplets`

 The basic command line usage allows you to build your own script to connect to your DO environments.
-These scripts serve two purposes, the first is the creation and repeaing of droplets based on your define blueprint, the second is to act as an Ansible invetory script for those droplets.
+The script serve two purposes.
+First, the creation and destruction of droplets based on defined blueprint.
+Second, is to act as an Ansible invetory script for those droplets.

 ### Creating the script

-Using `droplets` you'll define your own script for your different DO deployments.
+Using `droplets` you will define your own script for your different DO deployments.
-In your script you will define an `api_token` and `blueprint`.
+In your script you will define a `blueprint`.

-You must provide a value for `api_token`, if you supply None, you must set the `DIGITAL_OCEAN_TOKEN` environment variable to the token value or else a LookupError exception will be raised.
-Using the environment variable is useful if you intend to store your droplets script in a public repository.
+#### Calling main

+`main` requires a blueprint and also accepts some optional arguments.

+ - `image` (default: ubuntu-14-04-x64)
+ - `size` (default: 512mb)
+ - `region` (default: nyc3)
+ - `prefix` (default: '')
+ - `api_token` (default: None)

+The defaults will be used for every instance created unless you explicitly override the arguments in your call to main or in the group definition of your blueprint.

+`prefix` is useful when creating scripts for different DO envrionments. `prefix` will be used when generating the names for the instances of your groups.
+For example if you call `main` with `prefix=staging-` and you have an `app` group defined in your blueprint, your instances will have the name `staging-app00`, `staging-app01`, etc...

+#### Defining a blueprint

-`blueprint` is a standard python dictionary.
-It should contain a key entry for every group.
+A blueprint is a standard python dictionary.
+A blueprint should contain a key entry for every group.
 The value of each group should be another dictionary that will act as a key/value store for hostvars that will be passed to an ansible playbook.
-The group dictionary has one special key, `n`, which will determine the number of instances a group will have (default: 1).

-Below is an example of a script for a staging environment.
+A group can contain some special keys which override the default values of `main`.

+ - `size` (default: 512mb)
+ - `image` (default: ubuntu-14-04-x64)
+ - `region` (default: nyc3)
+ - `n` (number of instances, default: 1)

+Typical group names are things like _app_, _db_, and _loadbalancer_.
+The `droplet` script will use your group name along with the `prefix` (see below) when creating instance names

+#### API Token

+You must also provide an API token.
+There are two ways to do this.
+First, you can pass the `api_token` keyword argument to the `main` call.
+Second, you can set the environment variable 'DIGITAL_OCEAN_TOKEN' to your token value.
+The later option is useful if you intend to store your droplet script in a public repository.

+#### Example

+Here is a very simple example of a single application server and single database server blueprint.
+They override none of the default values and the `app` group passes the hostvar `git_branch` to the playbook.

 ```python
 #!/usr/bin/env python